hsuehyt/StageOfLight1PanoramicVideo/README.md

 ![Room Shape Diagram](https://github.com/hsuehyt/StageOfLight1PanoramicVideo/blob/main/README/image_011_0000%207680x4320.png)

-- The black area represents the ceiling, which is **not** a projection area.
+- The **black area** represents the ceiling, which is not used as a projection surface.
-- The green area represents the walls and floors, which are the **projection areas**.
+- The **green area** represents the walls and floors, designated as the projection surfaces.
-- The irregular shape of the "Stage of Light" may lead to image cropping or distortion.
+- Due to the irregular shape of the "Stage of Light," some image cropping or distortion may occur.
-- Ensure thorough alignment and testing for optimal results.
+- Conduct thorough testing and alignment to achieve the best visual results.

 ---